-The San Luis I Land Port of Entry (LPOE) is the second busiest non-commercial LPOE in Arizona, processing over 3 million vehicles and 2.5 million pedestrians each year.
-San Luis I LPOE was originally constructed as a multimodal port for commercial and non-commercial crossing.
-In 2010, commercial operations shifted to San Luis II LPOE, located approximately 8 miles to the east of San Luis I.
+Constructed in 1984, the San Luis I Land Port of Entry (LPOE) is the second busiest non-commercial LPOE in Arizona, processing over 3 million vehicles and 2.5 million pedestrians each year.
+Originally the port processed both commercial and non-commercial traffic.
+In 2010, commercial operations shifted to a new port referred to as San Luis II LPOE, located approximately 8 miles from San Luis I.

-In November 2017, GSA broke ground on a brand new northbound pedestrian facility to augment the port's overall pedestrian inspection capacity.
-The new building, completed in 2018, replaced the old pedestrian facility which could no longer accommodate the current level of pedestrian travelers.
+A smaller project to build a new pedestrian annex was completed in September 2018.
 The $6 million project included an 8,000-square-foot expansion that increases processing capacity, and includes new offices and public spaces.